| |

 How To Make Cricut Garden Markers

 I picked up some blank wood garden markers at the dollar store -making this a really budget friendly project.
-I chose to leave my markers as unfinished wood, but you could paint them with some outdoor paint first if you wanted to.
-If you couldn’t find any wood garden markers, old paint sticks would work well too.
+I chose to leave my garden markers as unfinished wood, but you could give the a lick of paint with some outdoor paint first if you wanted to.
+If you couldn't find any wood garden markers, old paint sticks would work really well for the garden project too.

 I used Cricut Design Space to create the text for the garden markers using the font Cricut sans, font size 50, to fit my markers.
 Once you have all the plant names added to your file, you’re ready to cut them out -grab my free cut file with the names here and edit it with your own plant names.
 Remember with Iron-on Vinyl to place it shiny side down on the cutting mat, and mirror the text before cutting.